 Both the largest and the longest canyon in the world, the Grand Canyon is 277 miles long, up to 6,000 feet deep and 18 miles wide.
 Carved by the Colorado River, the canyon is located in Arizona.

-As the Grand Canyon is so large there are many ways to visit.
+As the Grand Canyon is so large there are many ways to visit this world monument.
 It is located within a national park and a digital pass for entrance to the park can be purchased online.

 The key regions of the park are the South Rim and the North Rim.
-There is both lodging and camping in the park and options for trekking as well as driving.
-The majority of the park’s 5.5 million visitors each year head to the South Rim.
+There is lodging and camping in the park and options for trekking and driving.
+Most of the park’s 5.5 million visitors each year head to the South Rim.
 (The South Rim is open all year round but the North Rim is only open mid-May to Mid-October).

 A car is quite important to get around such a large park.
 There are loads of different options and itineraries as well as different levels of difficulty for treks etc etc – the Grand Canyon park website is a great source of information.

 Or do what I did and take a helicopter ride from Las Vegas for a day trip to the Grand Canyon including a visit to the Skywalk (not for those with a fear of heights) and a flight down the Las Vegas strip on the way back.